 In 2012, the Hudson Library and the ResCarta Foundation, using equipment provided by Northern Micrographics and a Pepsi Refresh grant, digitized over 300 photographs and artifacts.
 Efforts continue to add more digital data to this archive.

 Inquiries on genealogy or local history will be answered as time permits.
 Please send an email to email@example.com.
 Initial research (about one hour) is free; copies are 10 cents per page, plus postage.

 Donations to support the History Room are always welcome.
-The volunteer staff does not have time to perform extensive “for pay” research.
+The library staff are happy to assist with small requests, but the staff does not have time to perform extensive research.

 - Additional Area Resources